Salivary Gland Infection complications

 A skin abscess, sometimes also known as a boil, is a bump on the skin, usually filled with translucent fluid.
 These are caused by bacterial infection and are generally harmless.

-Cellulitis is a common, often painful skin infection that first appears as a red, swollen area that feels hot and tender to the touch.
-If left untreated, it can become life-threatening.
+Cellulitis is a common bacterial skin infection.
+Cellulitis may first appear as a red, swollen area that feels hot and tender to the touch.

 Ludwig's angina is a skin infection that occurs on the floor of the mouth, underneath the tongue.
 This bacterial infection often follows a tooth abscess (a collection of pus in the center of a tooth) or other mouth infection or injury.
 This infect...